PurpleTurtleCreative/grouped-content/readme.txt

 * **Content Generator** - Quickly add new draft pages and automate menu creation to efficiently create new groups of content for your site.

 = Developer Friendly Code =
 Grouped Content is built open-source and fully documented so that your developers can quickly build Grouped Content into exactly what you need it to be.
-To make customization even easier, plenty of hooks are also made available to developers so that changes can be quickly added and easily maintained as new versions of Grouped Content are released.
+To make customization even easier, plenty of hooks are also made available to developers.
+This means that customizations can be quickly added and easily maintained as new versions of Grouped Content are released.

 _If you’d like to read more about the benefits of using Grouped Content, you can read more at [Grouped Content’s official website](https://purpleturtlecreative.com/grouped-content/)._